Teslafly/Dead-OpenBMS-dead/README.md

 * 0.25% Maximum Total Measurement Error (12 bit adc)
 * extremely low power goal is under 25ua when asleep.
 * Cell Balancing:
-* balancing achieved with 10 ohm power resistors.
+* balancing achieved with 10 ohm power resistors (more ideal would be 20-30 ohm as 10 ohm is a little high power, but I can't find any such resistors on mouser).
 This means ~1.8 watts power dissipation per cell. heatsinking is needed at this level.
 * crude pwm'ing of cell balance resistors for heat management.
 25-100% duty cycle in increments of 25%
 * Two Thermistor Inputs - one connected to an On-Board Temperature Sensor
 * temperature management. software will start to pwm balance resistors of board gets too hot.